 Maybe your addiction is not Diet Coke, maybe regular pop, coffee, tea, unhealthy energy drinks, and so forth.
 Think back to when you started consuming your addicting beverage, can you place an event that might have caused you to start drinking it, or maybe you can remember the time when the amount you drink started to increase, was there something in your life that might have caused that.
 I think you will find that something caused you stress in your life and the side effect of that was the addiction you face today.

-If you are ready to break that diet drink addiction, give Drink ACT a try, I think you will start to see a much healthier life begin to form!!
-Email me, email@example.com if you have any questions, I’d be glad to help out.
+If you are ready to break that diet drink addiction, email me, firstname.lastname@example.org if you have any questions, I’d be glad to help out or provide some support.